More Info on Menopause

 For example the pituitary gland in females releases the Follicle Stimulating Hormone which activates the ovaries and assists in the production of eggs and the menstrual cycle.
 Hormones move around the body, usually travelling in the blood stream and they have specific functions on bodily processes.

 During menopause, hormones play a vital role in reversing the reproductive process; a woman’s ovaries no longer produce eggs, the frequency of menstruation slows down and then stops which means that pregnancy can no longer take place.

 Stress during Menopause

 Just as hormones during puberty start the process called menstruation, so too, during menopause, hormones levels change again and are responsible for the emotional and physical changes women go through.
-As a result of many hormonal changes during menopause, stress levels can increase markely during this time.
+As a result of many hormonal changes during menopause, stress levels can increase markedly during this time.

 Hormones affect our physical changes and also our moods and feelings.
 Many women during menopause will experience one or some or all of the following symptoms:

 - A large range of emotional extremes from feeling great to feeling sad.

 - Lacking energy or get up and go.

 Looking after one’s health is as important during menopause as it is during other times in one’s life.
 It is probably more important now so as to assist your body through the many changes that it is going through.